airbeds

 To initially determine your comfort level, may we suggest the following tips:

 • Shortly you will find the comfort level that is suited to you.
-Once you have found your initial comfort level, allow your body to adjust to your new sleep surface for a few days (4-5 Days) , before making any major adjustments.
+Once you have found your initial comfort level, allow your body to adjust to your new sleep surface for a few Nights (5-7 Nights) , before making any major adjustments.

 Trouble-shooting Guide: